vishvAsa/jyotiSham/history/calendar_reform_comittee_report/02_PART-A/12_ANNEXURE_VI_Survey.md

 - 6. Nirayana.
 - 7. Luni Solar, Purnimanta.
 - 8. First day of Chaitra.
-- 9. Shalivahana Saka begins in March or April.
+- 9. Shalivahana śaka begins in March or April.
 - 10. Chaitra to Phalguna.
 - 11. 365d 155 30P
 - 12. 23° 51'